-Other Goal (For example, SEL, Mental Health, Graduation Rates, Recruitment/Retention, Professional Development, Community and Family Engagement, etc.) The SEL goal is to address student mental health.
-We will use our guidance department and general teaching staff to complete assessments and provide timely SEL best practices.
+Other Goal (For example, SEL, Mental Health, Graduation Rates, Recruitment/Retention, Professional Development, Community and Family Engagement, etc.)

-The Recruitment/Retention goal is to address deficiencies in staff housing.
-We will develop a rubric that will highlight where funds can be allocated to best meet the needs of improving staff housing.
+The SEL goal is to address student mental health.
+We department and general teaching staff to complete a timely SEL bast prostings. timely SEL best practices.
+The Recruitment/Retention goal is to address defici We will develop a rubric that will highlight where to best meet the needs of improving staff housing.